ice1000/Kt2Dart/README.md

 And this tool will raise warnings as comments when these stuffs are detected.

-# Why Kt2Dart

-Because I want to **Make [Flutter](https://flutter.io) Great Again**.

-Flutter, written in Dart, is an awesome mobile developing framework.
-But Dart is **too** weak, for the dynamic typing and null-unsafety.

-Kotlin is much more powerful.
-If we can combine the **beautiful** flutter and the **powerful/safe** Kotlin, our world will be peaceful forever.

-# Why Haskell

-Yeah, as you see, I'm using Haskell in this project.
-Because ~~Parser Combinators are easy and convenient~~ I want to practise my Haskell skills.

-I'm a beginner to Haskell, so if you find any naive code, feel free to tell me (by issuing or mailing) (I'm using hlint).

 # Have a Try

 You simply need a ghc to play with this.